Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the opportunity to join [Company Name] as [Job Title].
-I appreciated learning more about the position, the team and the direction of the company.
+I appreciated learning more about the position, your team, and the company's direction.

-After taking time to consider the offer carefully, I have decided to accept another opportunity that is more closely aligned with my current career goals.
-This was a difficult decision, because I have a great deal of respect for the conversations we had and the work your team is doing.
+After careful consideration, I have decided to accept another opportunity that aligns more closely with my current career goals.
+This was a difficult decision, as I have a great deal of respect for the conversations we had and the work your team is doing.

-I am grateful for your time, your consideration and the confidence you showed in me during the process.
-I hope to stay in touch and would welcome the chance for our paths to cross again in the future.
+I am grateful for your time, consideration, and the confidence you showed in me throughout the process.
+I hope we can stay in touch, and I would welcome the chance for our paths to cross again in the future.

-Thank you again, and I wish you and [Company Name] every success in finding the right person for the role.
+Thank you again.
+I wish you and [Company Name] every success in finding the right person for the role.

 Sincerely,